gibsonma/sim-cyborg/README.md

 To run, execute ./start_server.sh in the root directory.
 The main project page can then be accessed in a web browser at port 3000

-Global variables which are not typically changed from game to game are stored in Sim/data/config_file.json.

 NB.
 There may be a bug on some linux installations where forever cannot find nodejs.
 This can be worked around by running 'nodejs server.js'

+###Config

+Global variables which are not typically changed from game to game are stored in Sim/data/config_file.json.

 ###Requires:
 * node.js - Web server